ben-wes/perlin.3d/README.md

 # perlin.3d
-3D perlin noise for Pure Data (Pd) - control signal input/output
+3D perlin noise for Pure Data (Pd) - control rate input/output

 Install by adding a folder `perlin.3d` with these files to one of pd's paths.
 The abstraction `perlin.3d` expects the arguments: